 Different traditions and cultures understand and identify the number of chakras and their characteristics in different ways.
 The things they all seem to agree on are:

 - The main chakras are located within our body and run along our spine, except for two of them, as I’ll explain later on;

 - What their main functions are.

-A chakra is a centre of pulsating and rotating energy, according to the Sanskrit word for chakra, चक्र, meaning wheel, circle, point.
+A chakra is a center of pulsating and rotating energy, according to the Sanskrit word for chakra, चक्र, meaning wheel, circle, or point.
 The Western tradition identifies seven chakras, positioned in several areas within our system.
-Each chakra has a specific vibration, which translates in specific colours and sounds, and a specific function.
+Each chakra has a specific vibration, which translates into specific colors and sounds, and a specific function.

 Before describing each chakra, let’s imagine that our spine, which runs right through the middle of our body, extends energetically outside of our body both upwards (above our head) and downwards (toward the earth).
-You can visualise it as a beam of energy that keeps human beings connected to both aspects of their dualistic nature, the earthly/materialistic side and the heavenly/spiritual side.
+You can visualize it as a beam of energy that keeps human beings connected to both aspects of their dualistic nature, the earthly/materialistic side, and the heavenly/spiritual side.

 Chakra 1: The Root Chakra

 Position: The root chakra is one of two chakras that do not belong within our physical body, however they influence our physical body.
 You can imagine that the first chakra is about 15 cm underneath your pelvis along the axis of energy mentioned above.